 Applications should be analytical rather than narrative based, and offer new or unique insights into the history of the Australian Army.
 Applicants are to identify how the project will enhance and extend understanding of the history of the Australian Army whilst demonstrating relevance and utility to the Army’s development.

 How to apply

-Before applying, make sure you carefully review the Guidance for Applicants which outlines the research supported by this Scheme, how to complete your application and the assessment process conducted by the Australian Army History Unit to determine the successful grants.
+The Guidance for Applicants document outlines the research supported by this Scheme, how to complete your application and the assessment process conducted by the Australian Army History Unit to determine the successful grants.
 The Independent Assessment Panel will not assess projects that fall outside the scope of this Scheme.

 Application Form and Guidance

 Previous Successful Applicants

 Information can be found at the links below on previous successful applicants and the titles of their grant projects.